Irish paper money

 O’Carolan 50 Pound Note Issue

-Although the biggest banknote of the Series B, The Turlough O’Carolan 50 Pound note was still considerably smaller than the Series A 'Lady Lavery' 50 Pound note which it replaced.
+Although the biggest banknote of the Series B, The Turlough O’Carolan 50 Pound note was still considerably smaller than the Series A 'Lady Lavery' Irish 50 Pound note which it replaced.
 The old design Series A 'Lavery' banknotes had been in circulation since 1928.

 The dimensions of Irish bank notes tended to vary by a millimetre or so.
 The dimensions below are from measurements of actual notes.